TiagoLopesGomes/adf3_slime/README.md

 With AF-SLIME, you can:
 - Generate sliding window peptide fragments from a protein sequence
 - Submit these fragments to AlphaFold3 for structure prediction
-- Analyze confidence metrics (pLDDT, PAE) across all predictions
+- Analyze confidence metrics (e.g pLDDT, PAE, contact probabilities) across all predictions
 - Score protein interfaces using PyRosetta
 - Identify contact patterns and binding hotspots
 - Visualize results through comprehensive plots and contact maps
 - Analyze the effects of post-translational modifications on binding

-AF-SLIME is particularly useful for studying intrinsically disordered regions (IDRs) and their interactions with structured domains, especially when post-translational modifications play a key role in modulating these interactions.
+AF-SLIME is particularly useful for studying intrinsically disordered regions (IDRs), usually contaning putative SLIMs,  and their interactions with structured domains, especially when post-translational modifications play a key role in modulating these interactions.

 ## 🧰 Installation